SLakhmani/CDS_Mapper/README.md

 2) List of positions to be queried present on the -ve or complementary strand of reference genome in BED format
 3) GenBank file with annotated genome (File format: https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html)

-Output file formats: The outputs generated can be exported either as a tab delimited text(.txt) file or as comma-separated values(.CSV).
+Output file formats:
+The outputs generated using the application can be exported either as a tab delimited text(.txt) file or as comma-separated values(.CSV).